 We can never have a bird’s eye-view – we can only have a human eye-view from a bird’s perspective

-The idiomatic usage is fine, but its literal implication isn’t.
+This idiomatic usage is fine, but its literal implication isn’t.
 Literally, we can never have a bird’s eye-view – we can only have a human view from a bird’s physical perspective.
-For example, when we fly above a city in a plane or when we through a thought-exercise conceive of ourselves as seeing the city from that height, we may see things from a bird’s physical perspective, but we can’t really see things the way a bird sees them.
+For example, when we fly above a city in a plane or when we, through a thought-exercise, conceive of ourselves as seeing the city from that height, we may see things from a bird’s physical perspective.
+But we can’t really see things the way a bird sees them.
 A bird’s eye-view is determined not just by the place from where it sees, but more so by the way it sees.
-And as the bird has its own individual consciousness, that way remains that bird’s alone.
+And as the bird has its own individual consciousness, that way of perceiving remains that bird’s alone.

-The first-person experience of consciousness is not replicable or even fully imitable by any other person.
+The first-person experience of consciousness is not replicable by any other person.
 The Bhagavad-gita (15.09) indicates that the soul in its embodied condition gets a particular set of senses to perceive sense objects in a way compatible with its desires and karma.
 Every one of us, not just every human being but every living being, is an irreducible, individual agent of consciousness.
-The Gita (02.29) declares as astonishing the reality that billions of souls, all with the same essential nature, perceive the same object from their own individual perspectives.
+The Gita (02.28) indicates as astonishing the reality that billions of souls, all with the same essential nature, perceive the same object from their own individual perspectives.

-This astounding diversity brings ecstasy in the devotional realm, wherein we perceive the Absolute Truth, the all-attractive supreme Krishna, from our distinctive perspectives.
-The Gita (10.09) indicates that for dedicated devotees, appreciating the beloved Lord from these varying perspectives is endlessly relishable.
+This astounding diversity brings ecstasy in the devotional realm, wherein we perceive from our distinctive perspectives the Absolute Truth, the all-attractive supreme, Krishna.
+The Gita (10.09) states that for dedicated devotees, appreciating the beloved Lord from these varying perspectives is endlessly relishable.